Washington flooding forces an entire city to temporarily evacuate as rivers top historic highs

 Flooding rivers break records

 A number of rivers were in flood stage overnight, including the Skagit.
-The river crested over 37 feet (11 meters) in Mount Vernon, surpassing the previous record by a few inches, according to the National Water Prediction Service.
+The river crested over 37 feet (11 meters) in the valley's biggest city, Mount Vernon, surpassing the previous record by a few inches, according to the National Water Prediction Service.

+Mount Vernon has been long plagued by flooding, but a wall completed in 2018 held fast and protected the downtown area from what otherwise would have been catastrophic flooding.

 The Snohomish River surged nearly a foot (30 centimeters) higher than its record Thursday in the picturesque city that shares its name.

-Note: This story has been updated to correct the spelling of a meteorologist's last name to Jeff Michalski, not Michalsky.